robertovicario/uninsubria-Blockchain/docs/articles/1_Introduction.md

 - **Liveness:** The system guarantees that a decision will eventually be reached, provided that a sufficient number of honest nodes are present.

 ## Permissioned vs. Permissionless

+In a blockchain network, participants can be classified into two categories based on their access rights:

 - **Permissioned:** Only authorized participants can join the network and validate transactions.
 This type of network is often used in private blockchains or consortium blockchains, where a group of organizations collaborates.
 - **Permissionless:** Anyone can join the network and participate in the consensus process.
 This type of network is typically used in public blockchains, where anyone can become a node and validate transactions.